ORNL/uCaspian/README.md

     make upduino_uart_top.flash
     ```

+    For additional designs see `make help`.
+Not all designs currently meet timing and will fail during place and route.
+These designs should not be used.

 8. Run test python script to test connection to FPGA.
 You should see output data and see the LED on the FPGA blink.

     ```bash